We Are Here For You

 I just want to take a minute to say hi and tell you a little about myself.
-I am the new Director of Aging and Youth (officially as of 3/17/2020).
+I am the new Director of Aging and Youth (officially as of March 17, 2020).
 I was born and raised in Wayne County, moved away during college, but returned with my family about 10 years ago.
-I feel blessed to have grown up, and now to see my children grow up, in a small town community.
+I feel blessed to have grown up, and now to see my children grow up, in a small-town community.
 I am also blessed to see my children get to know my parents and my grandmother.

-I joined Aging & Youth in 2011 as a Medicare Insurance Counselor.
-In 2015, I became the Coordinator of Aging Services and now I get to try to follow in Penny’s footsteps as Director.
+I joined Aging and Youth in 2011 as a Medicare Insurance Counselor.
+In 2015, I became the Coordinator of Aging Services and now I get to try to follow in Penny's footsteps as Director.
 I have not just spent my career working with seniors, however.
-I actually started my career working with youth – juveniles actually.
-I have worked in lock up programs, child protective services and foster care, diversion.
-I have also had experience with conducting and developing trainings, writing grants and completing research projects, contract management and administration and spent some time working in the adult mental health field.
-I have a Bachelor’s Degree in Criminology and Sociology and a Master’s Degree in Justice Policy and Management.
+I actually started my career working with youth - juveniles actually.
+I have worked in lock-up programs, child protective services and foster care, diversion.
+I have also had experience with conducting and developing trainings, writing grants and completing research projects, contract management, and administration, and spent some time working in the adult mental health field.
+I have a Bachelor's Degree in Criminology and Sociology and a Master's Degree in Justice Policy and Management.